Michael Dove

 Research Interests

-Professor Dove specializes in public history, Canadian sports history, and the business and social history of the global maritime world in the Early Modern Period (c.1500-1800).
+Professor Dove specializes in public history, Canadian sports history, the history of beer and brewing, and the business and social history of the global maritime world in the Early Modern Period (c.1500-1800).
 He is especially interested in the operation of commercial trading companies including the Hudson’s Bay Company, as well as the growth and decline of piracy during the seventeenth and eighteenth centuries.
-His current research projects include London’s historic Labatt Park, the oldest continually operating baseball grounds in the world, the history of hockey in the Forest City, and a business and cultural history of London’s O-Pee-Chee Company.
+His current research projects include London’s historic Labatt Memorial Park, the oldest continually operating baseball grounds in the world, the history of hockey in the Forest City, and the history of Canada's O-Pee-Chee Company.

 Teaching Experience